 If a payload ISO file is not contiguus, E2B will copy the contents of the whole ISO to the \_ISO\CONTIG.ISO file which is a contiguous file.
 E2B will then boot from CONTIG.ISO instead of the original, non-contiguous ISO file.
 However, this feature is only useful for .ISO files that are reasonably small as it takes time for E2B to make a contiguous copy of the ISO (and it does this each and every time you run the same ISO).

-This feature is mainly for linux users who may have difficulty in defragging the E2B files, due to the lack of linux defrag/contig utilities.
+This feature is mainly for linux users who may have difficulty in defragging the E2B payload files, due to the lack of good linux file defrag/contig utilities.

 If you see this message:

 WARNING: /_ISO/CONTIG.ISO is smaller than ()/_ISO/xxx/yyy.iso - cannot copy!